-Designed for incoming freshmen during their first year, Terrascope is a learning community focused on project-based learning.
+Designed for incoming first-year students, Terrascope is a learning community focused on project-based learning.
 It is co-directed by EAPS and Civil and Environmental Engineering.

-Incoming freshmen interested in getting acquainted with EAPS faculty and students should consider attending one of the Discover EAPS (DEAPS) field trips that are offered during MIT’s Pre-Orientation program.
+Incoming first-year students interested in getting acquainted with EAPS faculty and students should consider attending one of the Discover EAPS (DEAPS) field trips that are offered during MIT’s Pre-Orientation program.

 Statement on the Role of Diversity

 A diverse student body is and has long been critical to the educational mission of MIT.
 We are committed to providing our students “with an education that combines rigorous academic study and the excitement of discovery with the support and intellectual stimulation of a diverse campus community.”

 This statement has been adapted from the CUAFA Statement on the Role of Diversity in MIT’s Educational Mission found at: